ericleimar/vidhancemobile.com/content/index/nextStep.md

 image = "nextStep.svg"
 +++
 #### No Sensors, No Buffers, No Hassle, No Delays.
-Excellent result from smartphone video requires both motion sensors (like accelerometer) and optical flow stabilization.
+Excellent result from smartphone video requires both motion sensors (like accelerometers) and optical flow stabilization.
-Vidhance analyze the video data, separates intended from unintended motion, and cancels out the latter.
-All this is achieved in real time, before the next video frame arrives from the camera.
+Vidhance adds the second, analyzing the video data only.
+Vidhance separates intended from unintended motion, and cancels out the latter.
+All of this is achieved in real time, before the next video frame arrives from the camera.